 What is Family Day Care?

 Family Day Care provides quality care for children up to 12 years of age (or older) in the homes of registered Educators.
 A Family Day Care scheme is a network of individuals providing child care and developmental activities in their own homes.
-Clarence Family Day Care is managed by a Co-ordination Unit which is staffed by experienced professionals to support the provision of quality education and care and manage the scheme.
+Clarence Family Day Care is guided and overseen by a Co-ordination Unit which is staffed by experienced professionals to support the provision of quality education and care and manage the scheme.
 The co-ordination unit supports Educators, parents and children in a range of ways.

 The Family Day Care Coordinating Team